-Students learn about how meaning is communicated in a variety of Dramatic forms and styles.
-They explore techniques of communicating their ideas to a target audience.
-Students apply techniques to communicate their understanding of a range of issues through drama.

-This unit runs in conjunction with Drama Leadership (b), where a yr.
-12 student director will lead you through the process of creating character and staging a piece of theatre.
+Students learn how meaning is communicated in Drama through both stage and screen performances.
+They explore various acting techniques with a focus on communicating ideas and characters to a target audience.
+This unit runs in conjunction with Leadership in Drama (b), where a Year 12 student director will lead you through the process of creating character, rehearsing, staging and performing a piece of theatre.
+This unit also runs in conjunction with the Media class to create and act in short films for the annual Narrabundah College film festival, Bundah Flicks.